uviclibraries/h5p/images-interactive.md

    - [apple](https://www.pexels.com/search/red%20apple/){:target="_blank"},
    - [cherries](https://www.pexels.com/photo/red-cherry-fruit-768009/){:target="_blank"} and
    - [raspberry](https://www.pexels.com/photo/wood-raspberries-sweet-fruit-179945/){:target="_blank"}
-8. Next, you can add an image, by clicking the **+Add** button, lets start by adding the strawberry image that we downloaded in step 7.
+8. You can add an image, by clicking the **+Add** button, lets start by adding the strawberry image that we downloaded in step 7.
 9. You must also add an alternative text to make the activity accessible, ie label your fruit with their names.
 As an option, you can also add audio tracks.
 10. To try the audio feature out add the following URL: [https://www.youtube.com/watch?v=V5gbngf_7w0](https://www.youtube.com/watch?v=V5gbngf_7w0){:target="_blank"}
 11. In the same card, add the image a second time, since this will be a game of memory.
 So repeat steps 8-10.
 12. You can add a final description for once the 2 cards are found.
 For instance you could say. **Congrats you found the strawberry.**
-13. Next scroll back to the top and press on card 2 and repeat steps 8-12 but with the next photo, the apple.
+13. Scroll back to the top and press on card 2 and repeat steps 8-12 but with the next photo, the apple.
 This time no need to add an audio track.
 14. Finally select **Add new** card and repeat again for the cherries and raspberries.
 15. Once you are finished and have added all the memory cards, click the **Create** button on the top right hand side.   <iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=9" width="400" height="400" frameborder="0" allowfullscreen="allowfullscreen" title="Fruit"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script><br>